 - 15 Good Money Habits To Stop Being Broke

 - What Bills Do Renters Have To Pay?

 - 21 Simple Ways To Reduce Your Cost Of Living

 Monthly Apartment Expenses

 After moving into a new apartment, you will quickly realize that rent is only part of your monthly expenses.
 You need to heat your apartment in the winter, and cool it off in the summer.
 And, I’m guessing you will want wifi, so you are going to need to pony up for internet.
-But how much can you expect to pay for utilities, and how will you be billed?
+Additionally, you’ll need to get renter’s insurance so that you aren’t on the hook if anything catastrophic were to happen to your apartment.
+But how much can you expect to pay for all this?
 Here is what you need to know.